Nahokey/Nahokey/README.md

 ### Introduction

-- I'm what people know as Naoki online.
-I go by Naoki on some platforms.
+- I'm Naoki, the name I go by online.
+Although, there are accounts under the name Naoki that aren't me.
-- I'm somewhat considered to be quite passionate on developing something.
+- I'm passionate about developing things and I always strive to improve my skills.

 ### About

-- A fun and cool person.
-I could be pretty rude to people sometimes.
-I am also pretty lazy.
+- I'm a fun and cool person, but I must confess, I can be pretty rude to people sometimes.
+Also, I have a tendency to be lazy.
-- Currently learning JavaScript, Java, PHP and Typescript.
+- Currently, I'm learning some programming languages like JavaScript, Java, PHP, and Typescript to develop my skills further.
-- Hobbies?
-I might not have any hobbies at all!
-Just kidding, I love sleeping.
+- As for hobbies, I don't have many, but I enjoy sleeping when I'm not coding.
-- I could drink coffee just fine, but I still prefer tea.
+- While I can drink coffee just fine, I still prefer tea as my go-to drink.

 ### Where to find me?

-- Just so you know, I have a discord account, Naoki#6323.
-I am somewhat active on this discord server: [Click Me](https://discord.gg/3p9RTntG4n).
+- If you're looking for me, I have a Discord account under the name Naoki#6323 and Ajax#2853.
+You can find me on this server which I'm somewhat active in.
+Here's the link to the server: [Click Me](https://discord.gg/3p9RTntG4n).